bitrix24/b24restdocs/api-reference/crm/contacts/custom-form/crm-contact-details-configuration-force-common-scope-for-all.md

-# Set Common Contact Card for All Users crm.contact.details.configuration.forceCommonScopeForAll
+# Set a Common Detail Form for All Users crm.contact.details.configuration.forceCommonScopeForAll

 > Scope: [`crm`](../../../scopes/permissions.md)
 >
 > Who can execute the method: Administrator

-This method allows you to forcibly set a common contact card for all users.
+This method allows you to enforce a common contact detail form for all users.

 No parameters.